WINNERS OF THE BIKE TO WORK DAY WORKPLACE CHALLENGE, May 19, 2017

 In Albany County:

-The trophy for the most riders goes to NYS Department of Environmental Conservation, with 33 riders.
-The Alliance for Quality Education/Citizen Action/PPEF office had the highest percent participation (41%) for a large employer.
-The highest percent (86%) participation for a small organization goes to Parks and Trails New York.
-BERP’s Mike Soucie rode the longest commute, at 80 round trip miles.
-Hamagrael Elementary won the school trophy, with about 130 kids riding.
+The trophy for the most riders goes to the Albany Public Library, with 17 riders.
+BERP (the Bureau of Environmental Radiation Protection) had the highest percent participation (19%) for a large employer.
+The highest percent (89%) participation for a small organization goes to Parks and Trails New York.
+BERP’s Mike Soucie rode the longest commute, at 82 round trip miles.
+Hamagrael Elementary won the school trophy, with about 225 kids riding.

 In Rensselaer County:

-RPI had the most (15) participants and Capital Roots won for the highest percent (20%) participation for a large organization.
-Matt Brady at RPI won the trophy for the longest round trip commute, with 34 miles.
+RPI had the most (15) participants and Capital Roots won for the highest percent (17%) participation for a large organization.
+Kevin Lanahan at the New York Independent System Operator won the trophy for the longest round trip commute, with 53.5 miles.

 In Saratoga County:

-Skidmore College had the most (24) riders, the highest percent participation (large organization) goes to the Saratoga Springs Public Library with 23%, and Ken Williams at the Waterford-Halfmoon Central School District wins the trophy for the longest commute, riding 52 miles.
-The highest percent (33%) participation for a small organization goes to Elan Planning and Design.
-Lake Avenue Elementary continues to hold onto the school trophy, with about 150 kids.
+The Saratoga Springs Public Library had the most (24) riders, the highest percent participation (large organization) also goes to the Saratoga Springs Public Library with 22%, and Ken Williams at the WaterfordHalfmoon Central School District wins the trophy for the longest commute, riding 53 miles.
+The highest percent (44%) participation for a small organization goes to Elan Planning and Design.
+Lake Avenue Elementary continues to hold onto the school trophy, with about 120 kids.

 In Schenectady County:

-Union College had the most riders, at 53.
-The large employer with the highest participation, at 9%, is NYS Department of Environmental Conservation Region 4 Office.
+Union College had the most riders, at 50.
+The large employer with the highest participation, at 14%, is the NYS Department of Environmental Conservation Region 4 Office.
 The small employer with the highest participation is Land Art Studio NY.
-Dana Rackliffe of the Von Rollers rode the longest commute, of 101 miles.
+Dana Rackliffe of the Von Rollers rode the longest commute, of 85 miles.

-And finally, the City of Cohoes wins the municipal challenge, for the highest percent participation including the mayor or supervisor, with 13% of employees riding.
+And finally, the City of Cohoes holds on to the municipal challenge trophy, for the highest percent participation including the mayor or supervisor, with 15% of employees riding.